openspending/community.openspending.org/about/faq.md

 See the [get involved](contribute.html) page for more information.

+### What kind of language support do you offer?
+We currently provide language versions of the OpenSpending platform in Greek, Indonesian and Italian.
+We expect to enable French as well as other languages in the near future.
+You can help translate OpenSpending into another language at our [Transifex page](https://www.transifex.com/projects/p/openspending/).

 ### How are you funded?

 OpenSpending is a community-run project, but it would not be able to exist without the generous support of many organisations.
 See [this page](funders.html) for more information.